Start 'Em, Sit 'Em Week 2: Quarterbacks

 Start of the Week - Lamar Jackson vs. Arizona Cardinals

 Jackson, listed as a start 'em last week, went bananas with five touchdown passes and 33.56 points in a win over the Dolphins.
-He'll get another great matchup this week, as L.J. faces a vulnerable Cardinals pass defense that surrendered three touchdowns and over 27 fantasy points to Matthew Stafford a week ago.
-Jackson is a virtual must-start.
+He'll get another great matchup this week, as L.J. faces a vulnerable Cardinals pass defense that surrendered three touchdowns and over 27 fantasy points to Matthew Stafford just a week ago.

 Dak Prescott vs. Washington Redskins